jpf91/docker-logsrv/README.md

 openssl x509 -req -in client-hostname.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out client-hostname.crt -sha256
 ```

+Note: Do not set the same CN for the CA certificate and for your logsrv certificate, otherwise rsyslog will think
+it's self-signed and complain!
+For the CA just use a CN such as `Foo LTD Log CA`.

 ## Adjusting the cockpit remote origin

 If you're using a procy in front of cockpit, you'll probably have to change the cockpit configuration